yU93r/SteamEmu/tools/migrate_gse/README.md

       `$HOME/.local/share/GSE Saves/settings/`

 Notice the new name of the global saves folder `GSE Saves`, not to be confused with the old one `Goldberg SteamEmu Saves`
+Finally, copy everything from `Goldberg SteamEmu Saves` to `GSE Saves`

 ## How to migrate a local `steam_settings` folder you already have